Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Results

-In the ZFC case, the temperature dependence of the in-plane Gaussian depolarization rate of the implanted muons $\sigma(T)$, resulting from fits to Eq.\,\eqref{eq:pt}, is shown in Fig.\,\ref{figure:4}c.
+In the ZFC case, the temperature dependence of the in-plane Gaussian depolarization rate of the implanted muons $\sigma(T)$, resulting from fits to Eq.\,\eqref{eq:pt} (Methods), is shown in Fig.\,\ref{figure:4}c.
 It includes the contributions of $\sigma\ped{n}$ and $\sigma\ped{sc}$, the depolarization rates in the normal and SC state, respectively, and is given by $\sigma=\sqrt{\sigma\ped{n}^{2}+\sigma\ped{sc}^{2}}$. $\sigma\ped{n}$ is due to the contribution of the randomly-oriented nuclear dipole moments, here fully dominated by the intercalated H nuclei, whose moments are only partially quenched by the applied magnetic field.
 Therefore, the observation of a finite $\sigma\ped{n}=0.32\pm0.02$\,$\upmu$s$^{-1}$in the normal state (dashed line in Fig.~\ref{figure:4}c) provides an independent confirmation of the sizeable H intake in the H\ped{2}TiSe\ped{2} samples.
 The effective magnetic penetration depth was estimated by measuring also a TF spectrum at base $T$ (dark-blue square in Fig.\,\ref{figure:4}c), now using a standard field-cooling (FC) procedure, which provides a SC-depolarization rate $\sigma_\mathrm{sc}= 0.14\pm0.03$\,$\upmu$s$^{-1}$ at $T=0.28$\,K. This, in turn, implies a rather large value for the in-plane magnetic penetration depth, $\lambda_{ab}= 900 \pm 100$\,nm (Methods), indicative of a low superfluid density.

-Most notably, the $T$ dependence of $\sigma$ does not show any signs of saturation down to the lowest temperature (0.28\,K).
-At the same time, auxiliary zero-field (ZF) measurements confirm that time-reversal symmetry is preserved in H\ped{x}TiSe\ped{2} (see Supplementary Section V).
+Furthermore, the $T$ dependence of $\sigma$ does not show any signs of saturation down to the lowest temperature (0.28\,K).
+At the same time, auxiliary zero-field (ZF) measurements confirm that time-reversal symmetry is preserved in H\ped{2}TiSe\ped{2} (see Supplementary Note 7).
 This result suggests that H\ped{2}TiSe\ped{2} hosts a gapless-like SC state, thus making future spectroscopic investigations of the symmetry of SC gap(s) of this material highly desirable.